|

 800. religion

-a strong belief in a supernatural power or powers that control human destiny
+a strong belief in supernatural powers that control destiny

 801. remain